Bands, Choirs and Orchestras

 Monmouth School Jazz Orchestra

-Mojo rehearses weekly after school on Thursdays and regularly perform at events and concerts throughout the school year.
-The band is directed by Mr. Alun Hathaway and provides for pupils more interested in jazz improvisation and big band music.
-Mojo’s repertoire includes standards from Duke Ellington, Count Basie and Glen Miller among others, as well as modern compositions and arrangements.
+MOJO rehearses weekly after school on Thursdays and regularly perform at events and concerts throughout the school year.
+The band is directed by Mr. Alun Hathaway and provides for pupils with interest in jazz improvisation and big band music.
+MOJO’s repertoire includes standards from Duke Ellington, Count Basie and Glen Miller among others, as well as modern compositions and arrangements.

-Future plans include performances in the Wyastone Concert Hall and Wales Millennium Centre, Monmouth Boys’ Open Morning on 5th October, the Lord Mayor’s Show in London on Saturday 9th November and the Charity Concert in the Blake Theatre on 28th November.
+Recent venues include the Wyastone Concert Hall, the Lord Mayor’s Show in London and the Wales Millennium Centre.
+They will next perform Open Morning on 30th September and the Charity Concert in the Blake Theatre on 15th November 2023.